f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To do this lab, we will need a real domain name and a web server accessible from the Let's Encrypt servers.
-We will start by deploying the web server (simple Hello World Java Web App) on a EC2 instance in AWS.
+We will start by deploying the web server (simple Hello World Java web app) on a EC2 instance in AWS.

 1. Create the AWS environment and VPN

-.. warning:: If you already created an AWS Application in Class 2 Module 4 (AWS SSG) or Class 5 Module 8 (VE creation),
+.. warning:: If you already created an AWS environment and VPN in Class 2 Module 4 (AWS SSG) or Class 5 Module 8 (VE creation),
              you do not need to recreate this item.

 SSH Ubuntu host in lab environment:

 .. image:: ../../pictures/udf_ubuntu_ssh.png
     :align: left
-    :scale: 60%
+    :scale: 40%

 Navigate to: ``cd f5-aws-vpn-ssg``